18F/CAMD-resources/PHASES.md

 - after developing journey maps and value proposition canvases, come together as a team for a story writing workshop
 - gather these stories for your CAMD suite backlog.
 When you have vendors in place, this backlog will help you onboard them.

-#### Continue developing scrum experience
-- If any of you can take trainings, such as the scrum master certification training, now is a great time to do so.
-- Continue working together as a cross-functional and cross-branch product team.
-Are there ways to apply practices from our mock project to the work that you do?
-Can you set a cadence in place of the entire CAMD product team continually collaborating together?
-Can you identify ways to continually improve lines of communications so that you continue to chip away at the natural siloes that form when you get caught in your day-to-day work?

 #### Inventory EPA sites that offer similar or related value to AMPD
 - The EPA offers many public facing data resources that have overlap.
 Now is a great time to understand where these resources sit, what works well with them and what does not, where there is overlaps with AMPD and where there are distinctions.
 - Take inventory and use this when you begin identifying user stories for public data consumers.

+#### Continue developing scrum experience
+- Continue working together as a cross-functional and cross-branch product team.
+Continue to plan work in sprints and hold your rituals.
+Continue to communicate with eachother.
+You've begun developing your team - keep growing together.
+See how you might apply scrum practices to other areas of your work.
+- If any of you can take trainings, such as the scrum master certification training, now is a great time to do so.

 ## Onboarding

 We've talked about the benefits of working closely an collaboratively with your vendor rather than sending them of to work independently to execute on tasks.
 To develop a close an collaborative relationship, you need to set up how you want to work together.

+#### Hold a kick off workshop to set up your relationship.
 Some topics that you should definitely include are:

-- What communication tools do we want to use together?
+  - What communication tools do you want to use together?

-- Where are we managing our work?
+  - Where will you store work and artifacts?
 This should be a place where vendors and the CAMD can access

-- What rituals/events will we hold together (sprint planning, sprint review, daily stand ups, etc)
+  - What rituals/events will you hold together (sprint planning, sprint review, daily stand ups, etc)?
--
-- Hold an initial kick off session to build a team charter or something like one.
-You want to establish what tools are best for communicating, where you're keeping documents, how long your sprints will be, the rituals that you'll participate in, etc.
+  - Identify the systems/technologies will the vendors need access to
+  - Go through documentation best practices deck
+  - Set your **definition of done**, which will offer a common understanding of what needs to happen for a story to be complete.
+You can include criteria such as "code has been pair programmed or reviewed," "automated tests exist at all appropriae levels," "user documentation is updated," etc.).

+#### Hold a backlog refinement workshop
+  - during this session, you can discuss the user stories in your backlog with your vendors.
+They'll be able to give you feedback and you'll begin to incorporate their feedback into your work prioritization

-- make sure that vendors have access to all the relevant systems and software
+#### Make sure vendors have access to everything that they need to begin working
-- decide together on your definition

-### Relevant methods

-### Additional resources
+  - This may sound basic, but it's not uncommon for vendors to wait a while before being able to get started becuase they can't get access to the necessary systems and tools.
+Be prepared to get them ready as soon as possible.

 ## Post-award

-### Relelvant methods

-Additional resources
+### Maintaining a collaborative relationship
+As you work with your vendor, you'll continue to be the experts in user and business needs - the elements that drive the vision of the product.
+Let your vendors be the experts on implementation, ie, how to achieve that vision.
+A few tips:
+- instead of thinking of your vendors as staff augmentation that you have to manage, think of them as collaborators on your cross-functional team.
+- set a cadence of review for each sprint and give them heads down time to work in between sprint planning and sprint review.
+- communicate often and early
+- advocate for machine parsable code and plain language documentation

+### Planning the work
+Since you'll be working in smaller increments than are typical in waterfall projects, you won't have a detailed, multi-year plan to start.
+This means that you'll have to do more planning along the way.
+- set quartly planning sessions to write user stories and refine your backlog